kuba-kowalczyk-allegro/kudo-space/.ai/prd.md

 ### US-005: AI-Powered Message Generation

 - Title: Use AI to Generate a Kudo Message
-- Description: As a user, I want an optional AI assistant to help me write a kudo message based on a few keywords, so I can express my gratitude more easily and creatively.
+- Description: As a user, I want an optional AI assistant to help me write a kudo message based on a short description, so I can express my gratitude more easily and creatively.
 - Acceptance Criteria:
   - In the kudo creation form, there is a "Generate with AI" button next to the message field.
-  - The user can input 3-15 keywords related to the kudo.
+  - The user can input a short prompt (e.g., "John helped me with debugging and documentation") describing what they want to thank someone for.
-  - Clicking the button sends the keywords to the OpenRouter.ai service.
+  - Clicking the button sends the prompt to the OpenRouter.ai service.
   - The AI-generated message (2-3 sentences, positive, informal) populates the "Message" text area.
   - The user can then edit the generated message before submitting the kudo.